LivTel/Docker_MirrorWobbleClassifier/README.md

 Ideally run on lt-qc because it has access to /data/incoming, but the old OS causes problems building the docker image.

-The Classifier Model - NEEDS UPDATE
+The Classifier Model
 --------------------
 The classifer is based on the vgg16 CNN image classifier.
-It was trained on about 600 each good and bad image from mid 2020.
-The training was done using GPUs in the free online Google CoLab environment.
-Only the weights from the model were exported and are reimported here to use with the stock vgg16 model that is included in python torchvision.
+It was trained on about 750 each good and bad image from late 2024 - early 2025, eyebaalled by JMM.
+The training was done using GPUs in the free online Kaggle environment.
+Only the weights
+from the model were exported and are reimported here to use with the stock vgg16 model that is included in python torchvision.

-The state_dict from the trained classifier is > 500Mb which seemed too large to include in teh github repository.
+The state_dict from the trained classifier is > 500Mb which seemed too large to include in the github repository.
 The copy we are actually using is installed on lt-qc in /mnt/newarchive1/VMshare/shutterclassifier/Models.
 This needs to be backed up and maintained separatey.
 It is not in github.

-This was all written for the IOO shutter classifier, but in principal the entire system can be used with any other set of weights for vgg16 that have been trained to classify something else.

 Installation